TimvanAlphen/functional-programming/README.md

 Variables:

 * AreaManagerId
-* NameSpecialDay (This variable shows what special days like sundays the parkinglocations have.(This doesn't say anything about how much the prices change.))
+* NameSpecialDay (This variable shows what special days like sundays the parkinglocations have.
+(This doesn't say anything about how much the prices change.))
 * DateSpecialDay (This variable shows the dates of these special days.)

 ## Most interesting functional pattern:

-This function looks through all the answers in in the list of eye colors that transforms all the names to uppercase with .map.
+This function looks through all the answers in in the list of eye colors than transforms all the names to uppercase with .map.
 It than filters out the invalid hex codes by looking if they start with an '#' and are 7 characters long using .filter.

 https://github.com/TimvanAlphen/functional-programming/blob/99b6888f349b306ff1139859019f5bc8170ccce3/exercise/cleaneyes2.js#L30

 ### Early sketch

 ![Sketch](https://github.com/TimvanAlphen/functional-programming/blob/main/img/Sketch1.jpg)

+With this data visualisation I want to compare Company owned parkinglocations to township owned parking locations.
+To do this I came up with this rough sketch.
+First the user selects two parkinglocations from the dropdowns.
+One for company owned locations and one for township owned ones.
+Two stacked-barcharts will be generated that compare the price of the parkinglocation, the amount of spots for people with a disability and the amount of special parking days.
+This way company and township parking spots are easily compared.

 ### Source
 These datasets are taken from opendata.rdw.nl.